 Promoting from within typically costs far less.
 When you hire internally, you don’t have to pay for job ads, recruiter fees, criminal background checks, candidate travel expenses and other costs, and these team members usually need less ramp-up time because they already understand the company and the role.
 Over time, those savings can add up, especially for organizations that hire frequently or struggle with turnover.

-Clear opportunities for growth play a major role in whether employees stay or leave.
+Clear opportunities for growth play a major role in whether staffers stay at a company or leave for other opportunities.
 When people can see a future for themselves inside an organization, they’re more likely to stay engaged and committed and less likely to look elsewhere, helping your organization reduce employee turnover.

 That concern is top of mind for employers.
-LinkedIn’s 2025 Workplace Learning Report found that 88 percent of organizations are worried about employee retention, particularly the loss of critical skills tied to strategy, operations and project management.
+LinkedIn’s 2025 Workplace Learning Report found that 88 percent of organizations are concerned about employee retention, particularly the loss of critical skills in strategy, operations and project management.
 In response, many companies are putting more emphasis on internal mobility.
 More than half of businesses that prioritize learning and career development say internal movement is a key part of their retention strategy, and 44 percent already have a formal internal mobility program in place.

-The impact is measurable: Companies that invest in internal mobility retain employees 41 percent longer than those that don’t prioritize internal advancement.
 Employees are often clear about why they leave.
 When people don’t see opportunities to grow, they start looking elsewhere.
-Survey data backs that up: According to iHire’s Talent Retention Report, 18 percent of employees say they left a job because they lacked professional development, and 15 percent point to limited growth opportunities.
-In other research, about one-third of workers said being overlooked for advancement played a role in their decision to quit.
+Survey data backs that up: According to iHire’s Talent Retention Report, 18 percent of employees say they left a job because they lacked professional development, and 15 percent point to limited growth and advancement opportunities.

 Imagine internal hiring as an investment circle that promotes employee loyalty and reduces turnover.
-When you hire someone new, you spend time onboarding and training them — a form of investment that will hopefully lead to boosted productivity and quality workflow returns.
+When you hire someone new, you spend time onboarding and training them — a form of investment that should lead to increased productivity and quality workflow returns.

-Suppose the investment is booming, and the employee earns a promotion.
-In that case, you will build on the knowledge, skills and training already imparted to the employee while inspiring them to reinvest in the company and not seek another employer.
+Suppose this investment is booming, and the staff member earns a promotion.
+In that case, you will build on the knowledge, skills and training already imparted to the team member while inspiring them to reinvest in the company and not seek another employer.
+Then the cycle continues.
+With an external hire, you’re investing anew and starting from scratch.

 Promoting from within can strengthen your company culture and foster employee loyalty.
 However, there are also times when hiring externally makes good business sense.
 Consider the following circumstances.

-You have several options for internal recruitment strategies to match your business style and hiring goals.
+You have several options for internal recruitment strategies.
+Choose the one that best matches your business style and hiring goals.

-With this approach, your human resources department or upper management announces a vacancy for which any qualified candidate may apply.
-The job can be posted on modern business communication platforms like Microsoft Teams or Slack, through company-wide emails, or on internal career portals integrated with your human resources information system (HRIS).
+With this approach, your human resources department or upper management internally announces a vacancy for which any qualified employee may apply.
+The job can be posted on internal communication platforms like Microsoft Teams or Slack, shared via company-wide emails or showcased on internal career portals integrated with your human resources information system (HRIS).

-Some businesses prefer a subdued approach to internal recruitment.
-Instead of posting an open job, you may seek manager referrals or promotion nominations of top-performing employees from department supervisors.
-This form of internal recruitment could also include department transfers and promotions.
+Some businesses prefer a behind-the-scenes approach to internal recruitment.
+Instead of posting an open job, you may seek manager referrals or promotion nominations from department supervisors for top-performing employees.
+This form of internal recruitment could also include department transfers.

-Succession planning is a business practice that recognizes and trains new leaders to replace employees who move on to other organizations, retire or leave the workforce.
-With this type of internal recruitment, managers are trained to understand and develop their team members’ potential.
+Succession planning is a business practice that proactively recognizes and trains new leaders to replace employees who move on to other organizations, retire or otherwise leave the workforce.
+With this type of internal recruitment, managers are trained to understand and develop their team members’ potential with upward mobility in mind.
 When a promotion opportunity arises, you can immediately consult those managers about the most qualified employee.

 Some companies find value in bringing back former employees as “boomerang” hires.
 A boomerang employee is someone who leaves the organization and later returns to work for the same employer.
-This can serve as a hybrid of internal and external hiring: The person has outside experience but is already familiar with your culture and processes.
+This can serve as a hybrid of internal and external hiring: The person has outside experience from their leave, but is already familiar with your culture and processes from their prior employment with you.

-ADP’s 2025 research shows that boomerang hires now make up about 31 percent of new hires on average, and in March 2025 alone, they accounted for 35 percent of new hires in the U.S. workforce.
-Employers can benefit from rehiring someone who knows the organization while also gaining new insights the worker picked up elsewhere.
+ADP’s research shows that boomerang hires make up about 31 percent of new hires on average, and in March 2025 alone, they accounted for 35 percent of new hires in the U.S. workforce.
+Employers can benefit from rehiring someone who knows the organization while also gaining new insights the worker picked up elsewhere during their time away.

-Consider the following tips and best practices to ensure your internal promotions are a win-win for your employees and organization:
+Keep the following tips and best practices in mind to ensure your internal promotions are a win-win for your employees and your organization:

 However, these hurdles can be overcome.
 Consider the following potential drawbacks of internal recruitment and how to mitigate them.

 When you promote from within, you may not have access to the diverse selection of applicants you’d encounter via an external search process.
-Internal job candidates may not be ideal for contributing outside-the-box thinking to the vacant position.
+Internal job candidates may not have every skill or experience you’d like your ideal hire to have.

 Solution: While you can’t completely eliminate the constraints of a limited applicant pool when promoting internally, you can strategically expand your options.
 Consider these proven tactics:

 A significant benefit of external hiring is that it provides an instant burst of new ideas and perspectives within your organization.
-However, promoting internally risks the continuation of stagnant perspectives.
+Promoting internally risks perpetuating stagnant perspectives rather than welcoming fresh, out-of-the-box thinking from someone new.

-Solution: There are many ways to encourage broader perspectives and discover more about your employees:
+Solution: There are many ways to encourage fresh perspectives and spark new ideas from your existing staff.
+You can:

 Internal promotions don’t always fit neatly into a budget.
-When an employee moves into a new role, compensation often needs to increase — sometimes by 10 to 20 percent — which can create unexpected cost pressures if the position was originally budgeted differently.
-Some companies try to offset that by hiring externally at a lower starting salary, but that approach can backfire if it leads to resentment or undermines trust among existing employees.
+When an employee moves into a new role, compensation often needs to increase — sometimes significantly — which can create unexpected cost pressures if the position was originally budgeted for an external hire at a lower starting salary.
+Resisting a salary increase can backfire if it leads to resentment or erodes trust among existing staff who feel their growth isn’t being valued despite being promoted.

-It’s also important to avoid the trap of “quiet hiring,” where open roles are filled by piling extra responsibilities onto current employees without promoting them or offering more pay.
+It’s also important to avoid the trap of “quiet hiring,” where open roles are filled by piling on extra responsibilities to current employees without promoting them or offering higher pay.
 Over time, that approach can contribute to employee burnout, higher turnover and a strained workplace culture.

-Employees who weren’t chosen for the internal promotion may feel overlooked and undervalued, thus breeding jealousy and friction in the workplace and hurting the promoted employee’s chances of success.
+Employees who weren’t chosen for the internal promotion may feel overlooked and undervalued, which can breed jealousy and friction in the workplace and hurt the promoted team member’s chances of success.

 Solution: Transparency in the internal hiring process is the key to avoiding resentment.
 Keep these best practices in mind:

-When an in-house employee is promoted, their upward move will naturally leave a gap in their former role.
-You don’t want to overload team members and cause resentment.
+When an in-house employee is promoted, their upward move will naturally leave an opening in their former role.
+You don’t want to overload team members or cause resentment because of this vacancy.

-Solution: Work with management to decide how to deal with the promoted employee’s former role.
+Solution: Work with management to determine how to handle the promoted employee’s former role.
 Answer these questions:

 Promoting from within can be a smart move for both employers and employees.
 Businesses often benefit from lower hiring costs, less disruption to productivity and stronger employee retention, while team members gain recognition, motivation and a clear sense that growth is possible within the organization.
-That investment matters: LinkedIn research found that 94 percent of employees say they would stay at a company longer if it supported their career development.
+That investment matters across the business.
 For companies with open or upcoming roles, it’s worth taking a close look at internal candidates before turning to external recruitment.